SEOmonitor automatically detects and highlights the keywords where

 Locating keywords with issues

 Besides the regular filters, you can also filter the keywords with page issues through the keyword table using quick-filters.
 If you'd like to include it in a report, you can also download it (in other words, export it as CSV) using the Download icon, following which you will receive an email with a downloadable report.
+The reports will have the relevant keyword-wise data for the corresponding issues.
+For instance, an exported cannibalization report will have the keyword's search volume, the current ranking page (and its rank), the best ranking page (and best rank), the rank difference, and all the other ranking landing pages (if any) for the keyword on a specific device (mobile or desktop).

 You also find them automatically grouped through the predefined Issues folder: